aws-samples/eks-workshop-v2/website/docs/security/amazon-eks-pod-identity/using-dynamo.md

   namespace: carts
 ```

-Now, we need to recycle all the Pods of the Cart application to pick up our new ConfigMap contents:
+Now, we need to recycle all the carts pods to pick up our new ConfigMap contents:

 ```bash expectError=true hook=enable-dynamo
 $ kubectl rollout restart -n carts deployment/carts